cran-task-views/ClinicalTrials/ClinicalTrials.md

 -   `r pkg("clinsig")` This function calculates both parametric and non-parametric versions of the Jacobson-Truax estimates of clinical significance.
+-   `r pkg("clinicalsignificance")` The goal of this package is to provide all necessary tools for analyses of clinical significance in clinical intervention studies.
+   In contrast to statistical significance, which assesses if it is probable that there is a treatment effect, clinical significance can be used to determine if a treatment effect is of practical use or meaningful for patients.
 -   `r pkg("nppbib")` implements a nonparametric statistical test for rank or score data from partially-balanced incomplete block-design experiments.